Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I: Explaining the anomalies

 \subsection{The Overlapping Solution}

-In case of overlapping solution, the signal strength corresponding to the $\tau^+ \tau^-$ and $\gamma \gamma$ channels receive substantial contribution from both the CP-even and CP-odd states simultaneously\footnote{Here we have considered CP-conserving potential.
+In the case of the overlapping solution, the signal strengths corresponding to the $\tau^+ \tau^-$ and $\gamma \gamma$ channels receive substantial contribution from both the CP-even and CP-odd states simultaneously\footnote{Here we have considered a CP-conserving potential.
 As a result, the $h$ and $A$ states would not interfere with each other.}.
-In contrast, for the $b \bar{b}$ mode only the CP-even state contribute as the trilinear coupling $AZZ$ is zero at tree level.
-As a result, the signal strength can be expressed in the following manner -
+In contrast, for the $b \Bar{b}$ mode only the CP-even state contribute as the trilinear coupling $AZZ$ is zero at tree level.
+As a result, the signal strengths can be expressed in the following manner:

 We generated MC samples in the scan range as described in Table ~\ref{tab:scanrange}.
 After testing them against various theoretical and experimental constraints, the allowed parameter space is illustrated in Figure~\ref{fig:simultaneous_param}.
 The region of the parameter space that pass the theoretical constraints are depicted by the blue points while the region that pass the experimental constraints are depicted by red points.
-The plot illustrates that a nearly degenerate solution with both the CP-even and CP-odd Higgs in the $92-98$ GeV mass range is viable for the charged Higgs mass ranging around $160 < m_H^\pm < 195$.
+The plot illustrates that a nearly degenerate solution with both the CP-even and CP-odd Higgs in the $94-96$ GeV mass range is viable for the charged Higgs mass ranging over the interval $152 ~\text{GeV} < m_H^\pm < 168 ~\text{GeV}$.
 We will use the overlapping region of the two coloured point distributions to test the aforementioned anomalies.